Crystal Cave - The World's Largest Geode

 Owned and operated by Heineman Winery, Crystal Cave helped save the family-run winery from demise during Prohibition.
 Tours of the cave helped pay the bills, while other wineries on the island closed.

-Tours of the cave and Heineman Winery are offered for $8 for adults and $4 for children ages 6 to 11.
-Tours are offered seven days a week from early May until late September.
+Tours are $10 for adults and $5 for children ages 6 to 11.
+Children under 6 are free.
+This is a combo tour or the Crystal Cave and Wine Cellar that includes a 5oz glass of the wine or grape juice of your choice.
+Tours run seven days a week from early May until late September.
 Monday through Saturday, tours of the cave begin at 11 a.m. and continue throughout the day until 5 p.m.
 On Sunday, tours begin at 12 p.m. and continue until 5 p.m.

 About Heineman Winery